EladAvrahami/EladAvrahami/README.md

    ### 🤖 Passionate about innovation and robotics.
 Currently expanding my skillset
    ###      with C++,Python ,and ROS 🚀.
    ### 💻 With 2 years of programming experience in Java and Node.js.
-   ### 😁 I'm eager to dive deeper into cutting-edge technology. #CodeLife
+   ### 😁 I'm always eager to dive deeper into cutting-edge technology. #CodeLife

    # 💻 Tech Stack: